eagles-project/skywalker/docs/input.md

 ```
 When using lattice input, This reads that the `wet_geo_mean_diameter` parameter assumes
 an array value with uniform spacing for each ensemble.
-The array value start at [0.001, 0.002, 0.003] and goes to
+The array values start at [0.001, 0.002, 0.003] and goes to
-[0.004, 0.005, 0.009] incrementing each individual array entry by [0.001, 0.001, 0.220]
+[0.004, 0.005, 0.009] incrementing each individual array entry by [0.001, 0.001, 0.002]
  for each ensemble.
-The interpretation of the values as an expanded list is the same as
+The interpretation of the values as a uniform spacing list is the same as
 above for a scalar list:

 * The list contains 3 sub-lists
 * The each value in the first list is less than the corresponding value in the second list
 * The each value in the third list is less than the corresponding value in the second list

-All other lists are interpreted as lists containing 3 lists.
+All other lists are interpreted as a list containing 3 lists.

 Use array-valued parameters with caution.